TabTreeFormer: Tabular Data Generation Using Hybrid Tree-Transformer: Experiments

-A core design of \framework is its integration of a tree-based model.
+A core design of \framework is its integration of a tree-based model (TBM).
 As shown in Fig.~\ref{fig:tbm}, having a tree-based model integrated is helpful.
-However, the exact tree-based model used does not seem to make a significant difference, though a subtle trend that multiple-tree models (XGBoost~\cite{xgboost} and LightGBM~\cite{lgbm}) are better than single-tree model (decision tree (DT)~\cite{dt}) can be observed.
-Nevertheless, observing the effect of the number of trees on multiple-tree models, as shown in Fig.~\ref{fig:ntrees}, no obvious trend can be observed either, though there is still a general but very subtle trend that more trees result in better performance.
+However, the exact tree-based model used does not seem to make a significant difference, though a subtle trend that multiple-tree models (XGBoost and LightGBM) are better than single-tree model (decision tree (DT)) can be observed.
+Nevertheless, observing the effect of the number of trees on multiple-tree models, as shown in Fig.~\ref{fig:ntrees}, no obvious trend can be observed either, though there is still a general but very subtle trend that more trees result in better performance. we also evaluate the ablations of (1) tree-leaf tokens as prompt (2) OCEL and (3) quantile embedding (QE) to TabTreeFormer-S. The result is shown in Table~\ref{tab:abl-summary}.
+All the three components have a significant impact on improving the performance.
+The mask ratio and temperature influence on \framework-NM is also evaluated.
+The result shows that the larger ratio is masked or the larger temperature, the better privacy and worse utility, this result is discussed at Appendix due to page limit.